uri-library-data-services/iassist-preview/content/blog/bad-data-examples-appeal.md

 Sources for Such Stories

-1\.
-One very nice resource for this sort of thing is the Statistical Assessment Service at George Mason University (STATS) at:
+1. One very nice resource for this sort of thing is the Statistical Assessment Service at George Mason University (STATS) at:
 <http://www.stats.org/>          (2 people suggested)

-2\. (the following two are more about visualizations of data)
+2. (the following two are more about visualizations of data)
 <http://junkcharts.typepad.com/junk_charts/>      (2 people suggested)
 <http://statisticalgraphics.blog.com/>

-3\.
-Many sessions at the annual conference of the American Association for Public Opinion Research (AAPOR) have touched on this topic over the years.
-You might take a look at past conference programs for sessions dealing with \"The Media and Public Opinion Research\" (or similar titles) to identify specific panelists who could provide numerous examples.
+3. Many sessions at the annual conference of the American Association for Public Opinion Research (AAPOR) have touched on this topic over the years.
+You might take a look at past conference programs for sessions dealing with "The Media and Public Opinion Research" (or similar titles) to identify specific panelists who could provide numerous examples.
 The AAPOR web site is <http://aapor.org/>.